Classic chicken piccata is easy to make for hosting a dinner party or a family meal at home.

-The Hojiblanca extra virgin olive oil seemed to have a lighter flavor and body to it as compared to my regular extra virgin olive oil.
+Hojiblanca extra virgin olive oil has a lighter flavor and body compared to regular extra virgin olive oil.
 Sometimes the flavor of olive oil can overwhelm other flavors in a dish and the Hojiblanca definitely did not overwhelm in the chicken piccata.

 One of my favorite parts of this dish are the capers.
 Oh how I love capers!
 The recipe calls for 1 tablespoon of capers, but I will often put in 1/4 cup or more of capers.
 I also used bottled lemon juice this time around because I forgot to pick up a fresh lemon.
 Serve the chicken over pasta or rice and enjoy the delicious sauce!

 - 4 boneless, skinless chicken breasts, pounded thin

 - 1/2 cup flour

 - Salt and pepper to taste

 - 2 Tablespoons butter

 - Whisk together salt, pepper and flour in a shallow dish.
 Coat each chicken breast in the flour and set aside.